Accurian/wuwa-team-manager/README.md

 ## Deployment

-You can download and run this site locally if you prefer, no backend required.
+You can download and run this site locally, no backend required.
 Deploy to Vercel, Netlify, GitHub Pages, or any static host.
 A `vercel.json` is included for Vercel.

 > **Disclaimer**: This project was entirely vibe-coded.
 If you run into any issues, please let me know!